JNS - Japan Neuroscience Society

 FENS - Federation of European Neuroscience Societies

-ANS held a reciprocal agreement in 2024 with the Federation of European Neuroscience Societies (FENS) that allowed ANS members to register for the biennial FENS Forum at FENS member rates.
-The 2024 FENS Forum took place in Vienna, Austria from 25-29 June.
+ANS holds a reciprocal agreement in 2026 with the Federation of European Neuroscience Societies (FENS) that allows ANS members to register for the biennial FENS Forum.

 https://www.fens.org/